 - Pages returning errors that have been corrected but that Google still crawls for a few moments.

 - Link all pages that could possibly generate traffic to your website’s structure (like category pages or internal search result pages).

 - Avoid syntax errors when creating canonical tags as it creates incorrect URLs (HTTP 200 or errors).

 - Make sure that your expired content delivers the appropriate status code (a 404 or a redirection to a newer version).

 - Be careful when setting up your sitemap in order to avoid any syntax errors.

-- Reattach the ones that you have identified and that bring you the most value, to your website structure.
+- Reattach known orphan pages and pages that bring the most value to your website structure.

 Make sure you are not wasting some valuable organic traffic!

 If you have any questions regarding orphan pages, feel free to drop us a line @OnCrawl_CS or click on the blue Intercom button at the bottom of the page to chat with us.